Blog

 • Lightdash can be self-hosted or fully hosted by Lightdash.
 The fully hosted option is not free.

-• Dimensions and metrics can be declared in YAML alongside with your dbt project.
+• Dimensions and metrics can be declared in YAML alongside your dbt project.

-• Team collaboration option for cloud and enterprise version.
+• Team collaboration option for cloud and enterprise versions.

 • Access management, dedicated account manager, advanced support, and SSO for the enterprise version.